UN testing shows packaging has grit

 Proof of UN accreditation

-UN certification is just one part of CurTec’s total quality program.
-Please consult the Regulatory Affairs Data Sheet for a full list of our many other certifications and contact Inside Sales for a copy of our UN certification report.
+UN certification is part of a comprehensive quality program.
+Refer to the Regulatory Affairs Data Sheet for the most up-to-date content and information, or contact our Inside Sales team for proof of accreditation (a UN report).

 Close